Consumers Gripped by Coronavirus Fears and Lack Faith in Government’s Ability to Handle Outbreak

-The survey, conducted March 9-10, 2020, canvased 500 adults 18+ from throughout the United States.
+The survey, conducted on March 9-10, 2020, canvased 500 adults 18+ from throughout the United States.
 The purpose of the study was to reveal how consumers are responding to the coronavirus and whether they truly understand how it is transmitted.

-The key findings of the coronavirus survey.
+The key findings of the Coronavirus survey.

 1. Overall, consumers are anxious—51.5% of consumers say they are worried about contracting the coronavirus.

 2. Already, 38.8% of Americans report cutting back on going to places like malls, banks, or restaurants.

 3. A third of respondents (33.3%) say they are spending more than they usually budget on such items as cleaning products, toilet paper, tissues, hand sanitizers, and water because of concerns over germs.
 And 18.4% have canceled travel plans due to the spread of the virus.

 4. By an overwhelming margin, participants in the survey take issue with coverage of the virus—63% believe that the media has exaggerated concerns about contracting COVID-19.

 5. Promoters of spectator events have reason to worry—60% of respondents say they plan on avoiding large crowds such as those associated with sporting events, concerts, or political rallies because of health concerns.

 6. While 47.9% of respondents say they are “certain” that they understand how the coronavirus spreads, a similar 44.6% say they are only “somewhat certain” they understand how it is transmitted.
 A worrisome 7.5% of consumers say they are “uncertain” how the virus spreads.

 7. A majority of respondents (51.2%) say they are not confident that their state or federal government is capable of handling the coronavirus outbreak.